 This is a tricky question to answer as the ancient Egyptians didn't seem to consider one particular god as more "powerful" than the others.
-Technically speaking, in ancient Egypt, the living Pharaoh was considered as the most powerful and important "god" in the land, albeit technically a demi-god.
+Technically speaking, in ancient Egypt, the living Pharaoh was regarded as the most powerful and essential "god" in the land, albeit technically a demi-god.

 What are the main Egyptian gods?

-Ancient Egypt had a vast pantheon of Gods that were, they believed, responsible for many earthly phenomena and things from the Sun to the flooding of the Nile.
-Of the many gods, some were more celebrated and important to ancient Egyptian culture.
+Ancient Egypt had a vast pantheon of Gods that were, they believed, responsible for many earthly phenomena and things, from the Sun to the flooding of the Nile.
+Some of the many gods were more celebrated and important to ancient Egyptian culture.

 Here are 7 of the more important ones.
-The following list is far from exhaustive, however, and is in no particular order.
+However, the following list is far from exhaustive and in no particular order.

 1. Amun was a major Egyptian deity